Preston Beach Road

 Sandworld Weymouth is home to some of the most amazing sand sculptures you will ever see in the UK on a scale that will certainly surprise you.

-2000 tonnes of sand will again be transformed into finely detailed sculptures up to 5m high, under the cover of a huge marquee.
+2000 tonnes of sand have again be transformed into finely detailed sculptures up to 5m high, under the cover of a huge marquee.
 Visitors are encouraged to “have a go” at sand sculpting for themselves, and help is usually on hand if required.

 For those who prefer to watch, there is an indoor café and outdoor benches to relax at, and a gift shop.